BasicallyBubba/SlimyCake/README.md

 <img decoding="async" src="https://github.com/Sorakage033/SlimeVR-CheeseCake/blob/main/999-PictureFiles/Intro-3D_Special%20remake.png?raw=true" width="30%">

-### BNO085-「Choco」SpecialRemake (With AUX port and DC-DC Buck power supply)
+### ChocoRemix
-This is a version of the Choco that includes a DC-DC buck converter This also has regular and AUX version.
+This is a version of the Choco that includes a DC-DC buck converter This includes a regular tracker and a version with the AUX header

+NOTE: This version does not have PoGo Pins!

 <img decoding="async" src="https://github.com/Sorakage033/SlimeVR-CheeseCake/blob/main/999-PictureFiles/Intro-3D_Special%20remake_DCDC.png?raw=true" width="30%">